 Despite the small size of Njegusi, this village still has something to brag about.
 Here they make the most delicious and famous throughout Montenegro Negush cheese and prosciutto.
 Prosciutto is made in every home, so the sign "Domachi prosciutto, sir and honey" hangs almost everywhere.
 Prosciutto is a traditional Croatian and Montenegrin dish - pork ham, which is smoked on coals for about a month, and then dried in a cold dark place for several months.
 Such meat can be stored at room temperature for about a year.
 It is usually cut into very thin slices and served with sheep's cheese, olives and onions.

-In Negushi there are several restaurants and taverns of national cuisine (there can’t be any other!), where you will definitely be served prshrut, and cheese, and freshly baked bread, and chevapi (small sausages made from pure meat), and kaymak (baked foams removed from chilled, full-fat milk; something between sour cream, cottage cheese and butter), and the local, richer Vranac wine.
-Go to the Zora pub, where you will be met by the good-natured owner of the establishment Nikola and his son Michko; have a glass of rakia with the host or just talk about life.
-From personal experience, the author knows that the language barrier will not be a problem 🙂 Michko, by the way, speaks both Russian and English.
-A hearty lunch at Zora for two will cost 20-25 euros.
-You can also stay there very inexpensively and for the night - Zora apartments.
+Njeguši has several restaurants and pubs serving national cuisine (it couldn't be any other!), where you'll be sure to find pršrut, cheese, freshly baked bread, ćevapi (small sausages made from pure meat), kajmak (the baked foam skimmed off chilled, full-fat milk; a cross between sour cream, cottage cheese, and butter), and the local, richer wine, Vranac.
+Stop by the pub Zora, where you'll be greeted by the friendly owner, Nikola, and his son, Micko; enjoy a glass of rakija with the owner or just chat about life.
+From personal experience, the author knows the language barrier won't be a problem.
+Micko, by the way, speaks both Russian and English.
+A hearty meal for two at Zora will cost 20-25 euros.
+You can also stay there very inexpensively for the night (–).
+Zora apartments.

 At the entrance to Negushi stands the Church of the Apostle Peter; there is a small cemetery around it.
 This church is remarkable in that it does not have a specially designated bell tower; you can ring the bells from the outside, directly from the ground.